kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

     you pass their interviews, they'll help you apply to YCombinator startups.
 That currently means you can bypass the application and initial phone screen.
     I think it's good to practice for technical interviews and this offers a low-risk way to do that.
+This is a referral link.
 * **[Hired](https://hired.com/x/4egcf)**: Similar to Triplebyte.
 Apply once, get offers from a few companies if it's a good fit.
 This is a referral link.